danlevimb/sql-server-recovery-validation-framework/README.md

 | [`sql/`](sql/) | Database objects (tables, procedures, demos) |
 | [`examples/`](examples/) | Execution outputs and validation evidence |

----

-# Why This Matters
+## Why This Matters

-A successful backup does **not** guarantee recoverability.

-Organizations frequently discover restore failures only during production incidents.

-This framework demonstrates how to implement **continuous recovery validation** as part of a resilient data platform strategy.

-Instead of assuming recoverability, this system **proves it**.

----
+In many systems, backup success is treated as a guarantee of recoverability.
+In reality, most environments operate without ever validating whether their backups can be reliably restored under real conditions.

+This framework addresses that gap by turning recovery validation into a repeatable and measurable engineering practice.
+It replaces assumptions with evidence and transforms restore operations into controlled, testable processes.

+By adopting this approach, organizations gain the ability to:

+- verify that backups can actually be restored
+- validate point-in-time recovery scenarios with confidence
+- generate auditable evidence of recovery capability
+- measure and improve real recovery performance (RTO/RPO)
+- reduce operational risk during critical incidents

+***Recoverability is not a checkbox.
+It is a capability that must be continuously validated.***

-# Author
+## Author

 Dan Levi Menchaca Bedolla
-SQL Server Data Infrastructure & Reliability Engineer
+Data Infrastructure & Reliability Engineering

 ---

 <p align="center">
 <a href="README.md">Home</a> |